hudl/fargo/README.md

 The Vagrantfile in this repo will set up a two-server eureka cluster using the OpsCode bento boxes.
 By default, the VMs are named node1.localdomain and node2.localdomain.
-They'll be automatically provisioned so long as you've already configured/built eureka.
+They'll be provisioned and eureka will start automatically.

-To build eureka `git clone https://github.com/Netflix/eureka.git && cd eureka && git checkout 1.1.118 && ./gradlew clean build`

 # MIT License